A Style Guide for Students Writing Papers and Reports

 2. items in a series, as in: The billabongs at sunset drew flocks of galahs, gang-gangs, budgerigars and cockatoos of all kinds.

 A curious amount of heat has been generated over whether there or not there should be a comma between the two last items in such a series (the so-called serial comma debate). [ Details omitted, summary: don't put it except where required for clarity.
-US rules differ. ]
+US rules are strict here (but are ok to ignore). ]

 [ ... ]